xapian/xapian-docsprint/language_specific/perl/index.rst

 want bytes.
 If you pass a decoded string, it will be silently encoded.
 When you are going to retrieve them, the data will come out encoded, as a string of bytes, and you need to be prepared for it.
 You can do this using serialization.
-The example code stores the documents data using ``encode_json`` (which produces a byte string) and on retrieving it calls ``decode_json`` (which returns decoded values).
+The example code stores the document data using ``encode_json`` (which produces a byte string) and on retrieving it calls ``decode_json`` (which returns decoded values).
 When you store a value, you encode it with ``encode`` or with the